-Creating coat, from selecting of threads, weaving it, until the final design, draping, sewing and fitting it, without any previous training in any of this, was enormously hard and challenging task.
-After almost three months of work, including hours of digging trough library books and internet, I finally designed and fit one large piece of woven fabric into the wool coat.
+Creating coat, from selecting threads, weaving it, until the final design, draping, sewing and fitting, without any previous training in any of this, was enormously hard and challenging task.
+After almost three months of work, including hours of digging trough library books and internet, I finally designed and tailored one large piece of woven fabric into the wool coat.
 Here is my result:

 |from weaving to the final cut and sewing|